coderiscodingnow/Rock-Paper-Scissors/README.md

 How to Play

 - Click the "Play Now" button on the page.
-- Enter your choice: rock, paper, or scissors.
+- Pick your choice: rock, paper, or scissors by pressing the respective button.
 - The computer randomly picks its choice.
 - First to 5 points wins the game.